 Meet the Q&A Student Facilitators!

 Angie Deng (she/her/hers) is an undergraduate junior here at Vanderbilt University.
 She identifies as bisexual and was born in California after her parents immigrated from China.
 From Angie: “The purpose of our group is to provide a comfortable space for queer Asians to express themselves and find solidarity with each other.
 Our biweekly meetings will typically provide a free dinner, group discussion, and activities like movie viewing and board games!
 Feel free to sit in on one of our meetings if you’d like.
-We welcome anyone who identifies as LGBTQIA+ and have full or mixed heritage from anywhere in Asia!”
+We welcome anyone who identifies as LGBTQIA+ and has full or mixed heritage from anywhere in Asia!”

 Leela Hegde (they/them/theirs) is an undergraduate senior at Vanderbilt, studying mechanical engineering and trumpet performance.
 They identify as queer and were born in New Jersey to Indian parents.
 They cannot wait for their last year of facilitating the Q&A affinity group and building relationships with the wonderful humans on the Vanderbilt campus.